btorpey/btorpey.github.io/content/clocks.md

 The problem with inter-machine timing is that, by definition, you're dealing with (at least) two different clock sources.
 (Unless of course you are timing round-trip intervals -- if that's the case, you're lucky).
-And the problem with having two clock sources is described somewhat amusingly by the old chestnut that leads off this article:
+And the problem with having two clock sources is described somewhat amusingly by this old chestnut:

 <blockquote>A man with a watch knows what time it is.
 A man with two watches is never sure.<footer><cite>Segal's Law</cite></footer></blockquote>